 The NCAA canceled its winter and spring championships, and universities stopped spring sports activities, including spring football practices and games.

-This week the NCAA voted to allow football and men's and women's basketball teams to return to campus for voluntary workouts starting June 1.
+The NCAA voted to allow football and men's and women's basketball teams to return to campus for voluntary workouts on June 1.
 The Gophers, though, may lag behind that start date.

 The FBS football season is scheduled to start Aug.
 29, with the Gophers' opener on Sept.
 3.